 Denied legal and human rights, this Canadian is now 22.
 He’s unlikely to cry as easily as he did when seen on the video footage of his early days in captivity.
 Actually he’s probably really angry about his fate and about how he’s been treated by

 Having adopted a stubborn and bloody-minded refusal to acquiesce to the courts, Harper has thumbed his nose at the serious and reasoned judicial analysis that there is not enough evidence to charge Khadr with any crime, let alone convict him now or in the future.
 What does Harper expect to happen now?

 When communities reject convicted pedophiles from taking up residence in their child-filled streets, their acts may be objectionable but at least their targets have been convicted of a crime.

 Omar Khadr has been convicted of nothing.
 He was 15 when arrested, allegedly fighting.
 His fight was against an occupying force.
 He has not been formally charged, let alone put on trial or convicted.
-Canada is displaying an appalling double standard in trying to make him an American problem.

 It will serve Harper right if come November the Supreme Court proves the cul-de-sac on the battle to keep Khadr out of sight, and Harper is forced to acknowledge, in the words of his chief rival Michael Ignatieff, that a Canadian is a Canadian is a Canadian.
 Sort of like the law is the law is the law, n'est-ce pas?